Bettygogo2021/Bettygogo2021/fluent-operator/about/what-is-fluent-operator/overview.md

 ---

 Fluent Operator, formerly known as Fluentbit-operator, is donated by the KubeSphere community and accepted as a sub-project of the Fluent community.
-It collect logs from each node via the Fluent Bit DaemonSet, which then forwards the logs to Fluentd for aggregation and forwarding to its sinks such as ElasticSearch, Kafka, Loki, S3, Splunk, or other log analysis tools.
+It collects logs from each node via the Fluent Bit DaemonSet, which then forwards the logs to Fluentd for aggregation and forwarding to its sinks such as ElasticSearch, Kafka, Loki, S3, Splunk, or other log analysis tools.

 Fluent Bit is a good choice as a logging agent because it is lightweight and efficient, while Fluentd is more powerful to perform advanced processing of logs because of its rich plugins.
 Although both Fluent Bit and Fluentd are able to collect, parse, filter and then forward logs to the final sinks, Fluent Operator provides feature-rich plugins for both Fluent Bit and Fluentd, which automates the setup and allows you to use  Fluent Bit and Fluentd as you like.
 The following three modes are supported: